 Other nice parks to visit in Chisinau include the Public Park of Stefan cel Mare (or just ‘Central Park’) which I mentioned earlier, the Botanical Garden where you can feed the ducks and see Japanese sakura blossoming, and the Valea Trandafirilor park which is home to three beautiful lakes.

 Transnistria – The country that doesn’t exist

 Another reason why people visit Moldova is to base themselves in Chisinau and visit Transnistria as a day trip.

 Visiting Transnistria was one of my all time travel highlights, and it is something that I would recommend to anyone with even the slightest interest in history.

-For anybody wanting to get truly off the beaten path in Europe, Transnistria is about as far from the tourist trail as you can get, and I am not exaggerating when I say that it was a real travel highlight for me.
+For anybody wanting to get truly off the beaten path in Europe, Transnistria is about as far from the tourist trail as you can get.

 The ugly side of Chisinau

 There’s no sugar coating it – there are plenty of bad things about Moldova.